 company.
 Criteria and that evaluation processes to obtain that status power must clearly be transparent and fair for all incentive program participants.

-5. Focus on Goal Commitment
+5. Focus on Employees Commitment to Program Goals

 For any incentive program to have any drive and purpose to it, the target goal must be meaningful and motivational to the majority of individuals involved.
 Strive for a collaborative process where possible in defining performance goals so full commitment